SIM0N-W/Crossover_Technique/README.md

  - Included is the standalone Plotable installations for Windows and MacOS.

- - Additionally, a web-based Plotable is also accessible for convinience.

  - The original code for the "Plotable", can be found in the Plotable Folder --> "Plotable.mlapp" (Open with MATLAB App Desinger).